Today, more people are launching small businesses than ever before, so finding one of the best banks for small business

 For checking, Axos has two options for small businesses: Basic Business Checking and Business Interest Checking.

-- Axos Basic Business Checking comes with no monthly maintenance fees and requires a deposit of at least $1,000 to open your account.
-The first set of 50 checks is free, as is up to 200 items — debits, credits, or other deposits — per month.
-Anything on top of that costs $.30 per item.
+- Axos Basic Business Checking comes with no monthly maintenance fees and they’ve recently removed minimum deposit requirements to open your account.
+The first set of 50 checks is free, and they now offer unlimited transactions — debits, credits, or other deposits — at no additional cost per month.
+You’ll also receive 2 free domestic wire transfers each month.

 - Axos Business Interest Checking is an interest-bearing checking account with higher requirements and some added benefits.
 The minimum opening deposit is only $100, but a $5,000 average daily balance is required to waive the $10 monthly fee.
-The most significant benefit is the APY, which currently sits at 0.81% for the highest tier.
+The most significant benefit is the APY, which currently sits at up to 1.01% for the highest tier.

 Axos Business Savings

 - Axos Business Savings is a high-yield account with flat rates for any deposit amount.
 There’s no monthly fee with a $2,500 average daily balance and a minimum initial deposit of $1,000.

 - Axos Business Premium is similar but has no monthly fees or daily balance requirements.
 It also comes with the same APY but has a higher threshold to open at $25,000.
 There doesn’t seem to be a major value add here when you compare it with Business Savings.